deepanshs/csdmpy/docs/source/getting_started.rst

 --------------------
 Plotting the dataset
 --------------------

-..
-"A picture is worth a thousand words" is an English language idiom and it
-.. applies to the scientific dataset as well, that is, a plot of a scientific
-.. dataset is more informative than just the series of number.

 It is always helpful to present the scientific datasets with visual aids such as plots and figures rather than columns of numbers.
 As such, throughout